apache/hudi/website/blog/2021-08-18-virtual-keys.md

 ```
 Note: Before deletes, there were 10 records and now we have 8 records (as 2 were deleted).

-## Conclusion
-Virtual keys will definitely be beneficial given your requirements adheres to the model listed above.
-Hope this blog
-was useful for you to learn yet another feature in Apache Hudi.
+Hope this blog was useful for you to learn yet another feature in Apache Hudi.
 If you are interested in
 Hudi and looking to contribute, do check out [here](https://hudi.apache.org/contribute/get-involved).